 Yes, you can through Google Adwords.
-AdWords is the system used by advertizers to run ads that are displayed on Google search and Adsense websites.
+AdWords is the system used by advertisers to run ads that are displayed on Google search and Adsense websites.

 Have in mind though that you cannot use Adwords and drive PPC traffic to a landing page that has Adsense on it.
 In the past, this was a method that made some people a lot of money but not anymore.

-- Don’t use adsense when you can make and sale your own products or services.
+- Don’t use Adsense when you can make and sell your own products or services.

-I mentioned above that I don’t use adsense on this blog.
+I mentioned above that I don’t use AdSense on this blog.
 The reason is simple.
-The purpose of this blog is not to make money from advertising but it’s the channel I use to promote my ebooks and Digital marketing services.
+The purpose of this blog is not to make money from advertising but it’s the channel I use to promote my SEO Courses and Digital marketing services.